-All of these fees can have a significant impact on your cart abandonment, as even people who were excited about making a purchase can be quickly put off by the sight of additional charges they did not expect.
+All of these fees can have a significant impact on your cart abandonment.
+Even people who were excited about making a purchase can be quickly turned off by the sight of additional charges they did not expect.

-Meanwhile, if you’re transparent about the fees, you can even make it a part of your brand positioning, emphasizing that when customers shop with you, they can trust that the prices they see will be what they’ll have to pay.
+Meanwhile, if you’re transparent about the fees, you can even make it a part of your brand positioning.
+Emphasize that when customers shop with you, they can trust that the prices they see will be what they’ll have to pay.

 To reduce friction even further, you could even consider calculating the shipping cost into the price of the products or at least having a purchase amount that includes free shipping.